 - 5.1 Article 6.9 of the Directive 2003/6/EC requires "any person professionally arranging transactions in financial instruments who reasonably suspects that a transaction might constitute insider dealing or market manipulation shall notify the competent authority without delay".
 The Directive and its implementing measures do not deal with the steps which those persons subject to this requirement need to take to identify such transactions.
-Those subject to the requirement clearly need to ensure that they comply with this obligation.
-However, CESR does not propose in this initial guidance to prescribe how this obligation is discharged, except in respect of the form for reporting suspicious transactions. - 5.2 This section is intended to provide those persons subject to the notification requirement with guidance as to indications of transactions which may involve insider dealing or market manipulation.
-Until the coming into force of the Market Abuse Directive, no Member State operated a mandatory suspicious transactions reporting regime for market abuse.
-However, in a number of jurisdictions, market participants had already been alerting the authorities on a voluntary basis to situations they regard as suspicious or abnormal in this context.
+However, CESR members consider that those persons should have the necessary systems and controls. - 5.2 This note is intended to provide those persons subject to the notification requirement with guidance as to indications of transactions which may involve insider dealing or market manipulation.
+At present no Member State operates a mandatory suspicious transactions reporting regime for market abuse.
+However, in a number of jurisdictions, market participants already do alert the authorities on a voluntary basis to situations they regard as suspicious or abnormal in this context.
 The following guidance draws on these cases as well as the views of CESR members as to what might constitute a signal of a suspicious transaction.
 Annexed to this guidance is a standard reporting format which should be used by institutions to report suspicious transactions to the relevant competent authority.